Beebeeoii/hmm/README.md

 # Hidden Markov Model

-This project seeks to investigate more on Part-of-Speech (POS) tagging using Hidden Markov Model (HMM) with data taken from a subreddit, in particular [r/nus](https://reddit.com/r/nus).
+This project seeks to investigate more on Part-of-Speech (POS) tagging using Hidden Markov Model (HMM) with data taken from a subreddit.

 ## Getting Started

+All the source code can be found in `src/`.

 ### Gathering Data